eml-eda/messy/docs/converters.md

 }
 ```

-The converter is described through the direction, set by `out_dir`, that we want to consider, the `input_variable` that we want to consider, that can be either voltage or current and finally the previously mentioned LUT([LUT](lut.md)), the LUT second values for a converter are the `efficiency_values`, which are the efficiency percentages of a converter.
+The converter is described through the direction, set by `out_dir`, that we want to consider, the `input_variable` that we want to consider, that can be either voltage or current and finally the previously mentioned [LUT](lut.md), the [LUT](lut.md) second values for a converter are the `efficiency_values`, which are the efficiency percentages of a converter.

 The modeled converter can be described as a simple Buck DC-DC converter, but we want to support a wider variety of converters.